-Note: SSC 499 is the only credit-bearing internship that is offered at this study center for the 2021-22 academic year.
+Note: SSC 499 is the only credit-bearing internship that is offered at this study center.
 Students are welcome to participate in volunteer activities for no academic credit if activities do not interfere with their studies.

 University of Florence Courses